-- Applicants submit up to three sets of different materials in response to the SUNY Request for Proposals.
-Information about each required component is included in this section. - Intent to Apply Form: All applicants must submit an Intent to Apply Form that includes information about the proposed school, the founding team, and the board.
-Intent to Apply forms are available at www.newyorkcharters.org/request-for-proposals. - Proposal: All applicants must submit a proposal.
-There are two types of proposals: Standard and Replication.
-Please refer to the proposal information that follows to determine which type of proposal to complete. - Business Plan: Not all applicants complete a business plan, and some applicants may have to fill out more than one business plan.
-The information that follows identifies who must submit a business plan.
+Applicants submit up to three sets of different materials in response to the SUNY Request for Proposals.

+- Intent to Apply Form: All applicants must submit an Intent to Apply Form that includes information about the proposed school, the founding team, and the board.
+Intent to Apply forms are available at newyorkcharters.org/request-for-proposals. - Proposal: All applicants must submit a proposal.
+Some applicants from existing SUNY authorized education corporations may be eligible to incorporate Requests by reference.
+Please refer to the Replicating Applicants section above for more information regarding whether an applicant is eligible to incorporate by reference. - Business Plan: Not all applicants must complete a Business Plan, and some applicants may have to submit more than one business plan.
+See the Business Plans section above for additional information.